Therapeutic counselling, commonly known as therapy, is the process of discussing and working through personal issues that impact you emotionally.

 My door is always open, so to speak.
 I offer this so that you will never be limited, nor ever have to ‘start all over again’ with anyone else.
 In contrast, you are never under any obligation to stay or continue.
 You must always do what is right for you.

-If we are meeting in-person you don't need to do anything else in advance of your first session.
-Just come as you are and I will take you as I find you.
-It is natural to feel apprehensive before your first session, I remember my first therapy session!
-You will be very welcome.
+If we are meeting in person, you don't need to do anything else in advance of your first session.
+Just come as you are, and I will take you as I find you.
+It's natural to feel apprehensive before your first session; I remember my first therapy session!
+You will be very welcome as we focus on your emotional support and personal growth through humanistic counselling.

 If you are having online or phone sessions, I will send you a counselling agreement form to read and complete before your first session.